securechicken/homebridge-micronova-agua-iot-stove/README.md

 ## Association
 As the plugin is an accessory one, once plugin configuration is done and Homebridge restarted, the stove should appear in HomeKit without any further setup.

-If you set this plugin as a Setting this plugin as a [child bridge](https://github.com/homebridge/homebridge/wiki/Child-Bridges), the child bridge will have to be associated to HomeKit before the stove can appear.
+If you set this plugin as a [child bridge](https://github.com/homebridge/homebridge/wiki/Child-Bridges), the child bridge will have to be associated to HomeKit before the stove appears.